ePages-de/epages-devportal/_posts/2017/2017-12-21-how-to-create-awesome-ui-texts.md

 ## Look for a sparing partner

 Working in a team means you are more creative, you decrease the risk of slips, and you can benefit from a broader background knowledge.
-So, for a good wording, you should always apply the four-eyes principle.
+So, for a great wording, you should always apply the four-eyes principle.

 ## What else to think of?